dsverdlo/minqlx-plugins/README.md

 This also goes for any advice or crazy ideas for new plugins anyone might have.
 My email address can be found on github, and I can usually be found on the [Quakenet IRC](http://webchat.quakenet.org/?channels=minqlbot) channels #busstation, #iouonegirl, #minqlbot, #qldedsrv.

+If you wish to donate, please find a little paragraph and paypal link [below](https://github.com/dsverdlo/minqlx-plugins#donate).
 # Plugin list:
 | Name | Short Description | Raw |
 | ---- | :---------------: | :-- |